-Follow the suggestion in the error message first.
-If it doesn't fix the problem, or if the error message you get doesn't offer any suggestions, go to Appendix B: PC to Stamp Communication Troubleshooting.
+If you get one of these error messages, follow the suggestions in the error message first.
+If that doesn't fix the problem, or if the error message you get doesn't offer any suggestions, go to Appendix B: PC to Stamp Communication Troubleshooting.